investigate stopping uniquifying CTF information

 That would be a simulation of the worst case boot archive with every module potentially present, present.
 For growth obviously subtract "yes" from "no".

-Updated by Rich Lowe almost 3 years ago
+Updated by Rich Lowe over 4 years ago

 The problem with this is that DTrace only handles forward declarations, and specifically opaque types such as <p>cred_t</p> because the CTF uniquification step chooses the concrete type when it finds one.